TwilightZebby/WelcomeEditor/README.md

 This includes:
 - The description shown in the Welcome Screen
-- The Channels shown in the Welcome Screen (up to 5 maximum) and a custom description & emoji for each of them
+- The Channels shown in the Welcome Screen (up to 5 maximum) and a custom description <!--& emoji--> for each of them

 This is actually a subcommand group, allowing you to edit specific parts of the Welcome Screen using the following subcommands: